maiziheimei/AdwisarREST/README.md

 # AdwisarREST

 This is an example project which is testing the adwisar middrv service.
-It simulates a client side to send the server with its machine, machineSchema, machineData.
+It simulates a client to send the server with its machine, machineSchema, machineData.

 ## How to run this example
  1. compile it